joncursi/cheddur-whitepaper/whitepaper.md

 ## Problems

-In order to get involved in the cryptocurrency market, most *consumers* need the help of a "trusted expert"---someone who can help them safely enter the market and navigate the ecosystem.
+In order to get involved in the cryptocurrency market, most \uline{consumers}
+need the help of a "trusted expert"---someone who can help them safely enter the market and navigate the ecosystem.
 However, most consumers do not have a trusted expert in their life, which puts cryptocurrency out of the reach of the mainstream.

-Furthermore, the *developers* of cryptocurrency projects need to grow their communities of users and investors in order to survive, and this is becoming increasingly difficult (and expensive) as competition floods the market.
+Furthermore, the \uline{developers} of cryptocurrency projects need to grow their communities of users and investors in order to survive, and this is becoming increasingly difficult (and expensive) as competition floods the market.

 # Cheddur 1.0